-This course discusses the problems associated with the roles of women in American society and compares perspectives on the status of women across social institutions.
-Through a variety of selected readings, the course will provide an opportunity to investigate the ways in which women in American society have been impacted by sexism, classism, racism and cultural differences in both the historical and contemporary eras.
+This course will focus on the problems associated with the roles of women in American society and compare perspectives on the status of women across social institutions.
+Through a variety of selected readings, the course will provide an opportunity to investigate the ways in which women in American society have been impacted by sexism, classism, racism, and cultural differences in both the historical and contemporary eras.
+(3 credits)

 Student Learning Outcomes (SLOs)

 Students who successfully complete this course will be able to:

 - Demonstrate the ability to understand the intersection of gender, class, and race as forces impacting the status of women in society.

 - Enact self-reflection in regard to women’s issues.

 - Apply critical thinking to the topic of women’s issues.

 - Demonstrate an understanding of the ways in which gender oppression may manifest itself in specific and general ways across social institutions in American society as well as the greater global community.

 - Demonstrate an understanding of how historical effects of gender oppression impact us in the contemporary era.